 It’s this interoperability that allows DeFi investors to effectively earn compound interest, and the highest yields available.
 Each investor has their own strategy when it comes to yield farming, but some popular options to explore include:

 Just like a company may distribute profits to shareholders in dividends, there are some specific cryptocurrencies that work in a similar way, allowing you to earn passive income just by holding a particular cryptocurrency.

-In most instances, these dividends are a share of trading fees or profits on a given platform, though the way rewards are payed out varies.
-For example, AscendEX has the ASD token and ASD holders earn dividends through automatic airdrops.
+In most instances, these dividends are a share of trading fees or profits on a given platform, though the way rewards are paid out varies.
+For example, AscendEX has the ASD token, and ASD holders earn dividends through automatic airdrops.
 Meanwhile, KuCoin has the KCS token and KCS holders are paid daily dividends in KCS, based on 50% oil of the fees from users on KuCoin.

 Earn passive income with NFTs

 One such example is reNFT, an NFT rental protocol, where investors can loan (or rent) NFTs for a given time.
 If your first question is why would anybody rent an NFT, then you’re not the only one.
 But there are plenty of use cases, including renting gaming NFTs for a particular purpose, event ticket NFTs for access to particular pre-sales and so on, virtual land NFTs, and more.

 Some of the most popular platforms to earn passive income from NFTs include: